 DEQ’s rationale for removing the language pertaining to unreasonable risks to human health is disingenuous.
 The justification states that, “variances are intended to reduce pollutant loads over time, decreasing any potential risk to human health.
 The variance DEQ is proposing is not intended to reduce pollutant loads over time in any meaningful way.

 Response.
 The current rule language suggests that DEQ not grant a variance if it results in unreasonable risk to human health.
-A variance is only necessary if limits based on the underlying water quality standard are unattainable.
+A variance is only necessary if permit limits based on the underlying water quality standard are not feasibly achievable.
 At a minimum, any discharger must meet technology-based effluent limits.
 Moreover, any variance cannot result in a lowering of the currently attained water quality (except for restoration purposes).
 Finally, conditions in the variance must result in the highest attainable condition by the end of the variance.
-It therefore does not make sense for DEQ to make a subjective declaration about an unreasonable risk to human health, when any variance of a human health criterion will result in decreased human health risks.
+This limitation is not required by federal variance regulations, it is un-necessary and it adds ambiguity to the rule because it is unclear.

 DEQ did not make any changes in response to this comment.